the-themis-benchmarks/home/README.md

 Here,
 * `--app ActivityDiary` specifies the target app (You can omit this option to check all the tested apps and their bugs).
 * `--id \#118` specifies the target bug id (You can omit this option to check all the target bugs of app `ActivityDiary`).
-* `--simple` outputs the checking result to the terminal for quick check (You can substitute `--simple` with `--csv FILE_PATH` to output the checking results into a CSV file.
+* `--simple` outputs the checking result to the terminal for quick check (You can substitute `--simple` with `--csv FILE_PATH` to output the checking results into a CSV file).
 * Use `-h` to see the detailed list of command options.

 An example output could be (In this case, the target bug, `ActivityDiary`'s `#118`, was not found by Moneky in one run):